 Skips are a great source for things like wood, plastic sheets, carpets and even furniture.
 Once you start looking, the amount of perfectly good stuff thrown out (particularly in wealthy areas) is overwhelming.
 If you spot something you want outside someone’s house, knock and ask.
 They often come up with even more things they want to get rid of.
 Similarly ask anyone working on a building site, or at the end of the day at a market if it’s OK to take what you want from their skip.
 Leave skips looking tidy.
 Freight hauliers may have old tarpaulins which you could ask for.

 Make the wish list as beautiful, eye catching and charming as possible.
-Put everything down, including the boring stuff like socks and printing paper (and don't forget to put bigger items like a printer on the list - it may happen!).
+Put everything down, including the boring stuff like ink cartridges and printing paper (and don't forget to put bigger items like a printer on the list - it may happen!).
 Also ask for any skills you need such as artists and welders.
 Distribute it to your mailing lists and social media contacts; put it on your stalls and on your website.

 Discounts from businesses are common for regular customers or people whose actions they support.
 Bulk orders of goods like foods and building materials will be cheaper.